 Sunday, 9:00 - 10:00 a.m., September - June, Library

-Everyone is welcome; come join us in the Library at 9:00 a.m.
-If you would like a copy of the book ($10.00 payable to LPC), or if you would like more information, contact Jim or Marianne Miller.
+If you would like us to order a copy of the book ($7.00 payable to LPC), or if you need more information, please contact Jim or Marianne Miller.

 "It Starts at Home" - Matt Chandler, Gerry Thomas, Kurt & Olivia Bruner (Right Now Media)